jvarsoke/dotfiles/README.md

 - bashrc should be split into init.d type runfiles
 - Should they go in subject-related directories?
 - If so, the would be slower to read (find)
+   Could use symlinks to create the init.d files
+   If they have .bashrc extension
+- SIMPLIFIED: native filenames in the .dotfiles directory

 ### Exceptions
 - Sensitive info should be off-book